ds-lab/EsophagusVisualization/manual/diagnostics_and_therapy_tab.md

 ![Diagnostics_and_Therapy_Tab](/manual_images/diagnostics_and_therapy_tab.jpg)

-In the upper right corner, you can enter therapy data if the visit type is set to "Therapy."
+In the upper right corner, you can enter therapy data if the visit type is set to "Therapy".
 Otherwise, this field will remain empty.

 In the lower half of the window, you can input diagnostic data related to manometry, timed barium esophagogram (TBE or barium swallow), esophagogastroduodenoscopy (EGD), impedance planimetry (EndoFLIP), endosonography, and upload any related files.